Chapter 11 How are values related

 11.3 Measuring the relationship: linear regression

 Sometimes correlation is all we want to do.
-The knowledge that flower shape can change, but some flowers tend to get taller overall, and other wider overall, may be exactly what we want.
+The knowledge that flower shape can change, but some flowers tend to be taller overall while others are wider, may be exactly what we want.
 But in other times we want to know more.
 For instance, how much wider tend sepals be if they are 1cm longer?
 How fast does the ice cover decrease from year to year?
 How much more do people with more education earn?
 Such questions cannot be addressed with correlation.
 The best correlation can do is to tell that ice cover is fluctuating a lot and the yearly values are dispersed widely around the trend line.
 But it does not answer the how fast question.

-This is why we need linear regression for.
-Linear regression is the most popular way to compute trend lines, and behind the scenes, the visualizations we did in Section 11.1 were computed with linear regression as well.
+This where linear regression comes in.
+Linear regression is the most popular way to compute trend lines, and behind the scenes, the visualizations in Section 11.1 used linear regression as well.

-Linear regression is one particular way to find the trend lines through data (there are other ways).
-The linear part refers to the fact that we are looking for a line (not curve or a step function), regression refers to the concept of regression to the mean, the fact explained by Galton (1886).17 It is a little bit of an accident as the “regression” part of these models is usually not relevant.
+Linear regression is a way to find the trend lines through data (there are other ways).
+The linear part refers to the fact that we are looking for a line (not curve or a step function), regression refers to the concept of regression to the mean, the fact explained by Galton (1886).18 It is a little bit of an accident as the “regression” part of these models is usually not relevant.
 This is also why linear regression is sometimes called linear model (LM), or ordinary least squares (OLS).
-Here ordinary refers to the fact that it is the most popular of the least squares models, and least squares is related to the definition of OLS: the line is chosen such a way that the squared errors are as small as possible.
+Here ordinary refers to the fact that it is the most popular of the least squares models, and least squares is related to the definition of OLS: the line is chosen such a way that the squared errors are as small as possible (see Section 11.3.4).

 Below, we introduce linear regression with an example, thereafter provide the more formal definition of it, and finally discuss other examples and problems.